amalcao/libcoroc/README.md

 - **mandelbrot.c**: benchmark migrated from the [benchmarksgame.org](http://benchmarksgame.alioth.debian.org)
 - **spectral-norm.c**: benchmark migrated from the [benchmarksgame.org](http://benchmarksgame.alioth.debian.org)

+## Debug

+We provide a python script to enhance the GDB to debug the applications using libTSC.

+Make sure your GDB is compiled with the option "--with-python", you can open GDB and type such command to test wheather python plugin is available for you:

+        (gdb) python print 1 + 1

+You can go through if it output "2"; otherwise, try to re-compile your gdb.

+At the beginning, you should load our simple script `src/gdb_hepler.py`:

+        (gdb) source where/is/gdb_helper.py

+then, you can use the command `info coroutines` to list all the live coroutines.

+Further more, if you want to trace the stack frame of a given coroutine, you can type:

+        (gdb) coroutine id backtrace

+repace the *id* with the coroutine id number you want to trace, which can be found after running the command `info coroutines`.

+This script is very simple and the functions provided are very limited now.
+We hope that lots of new features will be added in the future.

 ## TODO

 There are lots of things needed to improve both the functionality and the performance: